How Local SEO Helps Increase Store Footfall – Eventually Sales?

 - And 86% of people use Google Map to find the location of a business

-Looking at above stats it is quite evident that local search plays a vital role in shaping the buying decision of consumers.
+Looking atthe above stats it is quite evident that local search plays a vital role in shaping the buying decision of consumers.
 It can be one of the most powerful tools for local businesses who want to increase their store traffic and boost sales.

-Tips for How To Local SEO to Increase Footfall and Sales:-
+Tips for How To Local SEO to Increase Footfall and Sales

 There is not a thumb rule for increasing footfall to a physical store.
 Instead, you should make a strategy comprising of a few activities that work to increase your brand visibility in local search results.
-So here are some of ways you can make the best use of local SEO to boost offline store traffic, ultimately sales.
+So here are some of ways you can make the best use of local SEO to boost offline store traffic and, ultimately sales.

-Use Local Terms People Use in Their Search Queries:
+Use Local Terms People Use in Their Search Queries

-Google My Business:
+Google My Business

 It is one of the most effective ways you can use to get found in the local search results.
 All you need to do is just create a profile on GMB.
 Google show top three results from its GMP page that are relevant to a query.
 To get your business show in those top three results, you should optimize your GMP profile that should include following information.